Azure-Samples/Hybrid-KeyVault-Python-Manage-Secrets-Cert-Based-Service-Principal/README.md

                                            base_url=mystack_cloud.endpoints.resource_manager)

 # The resource URI for keyvault needs to be specified to get the auth token for the same
+# If you are targeting the Public Azure Cloud, the following vault_resource_uri must be set to 'https://vault.azure.net'
 vault_resource_uri = mystack_cloud.endpoints.active_directory_resource_id.replace("management", "vault")
 kv_dp_credentials, subscription_id, mystack_cloud = get_credentials_cert(vault_resource_uri)